starfrost013/SymX/SymX/Content/readme.txt

 * Logging!
 * Different levels of verbosity!
 * Ability to specify a range of image sizes!
+* MassView features!
+* Downloading multiple files (kind of)

 Features coming in later alpha versions:
-* MassView features!
-* Downloading multiple files

 * CSV input (read a csv, download all files)
-* Dump to URL and exit!
+* Dump URL list to CSV and exit!

 I found a bug!
 - DM me (Starfrost#9088) with what happened, OS, architecture, and your CL args.